-- The establishment of the Weimar Republic and its early problems
+1 The establishment of the Weimar Republic and its early problems

-- The recovery of Germany, 1924-29

-- The rise of Hitler and the Nazis

-- Life in Nazi Germany - Germany during the second world war - The German Revolution of 1918.
-The strengths and weaknesses of the new Constitution.
+The Abdication of the Kaiser and the German Revolution of 1918-19.
+The strengths and weaknesses of the new Republic and its Constitution.
 Reactions to the Treaty of Versailles.
-The Spartacist and Kapp uprisings.
+Challenges from Right and Left, including the Kapp Putsch and the Spartacist uprising.
 French occupation of the Ruhr.
+Causes and effects of hyperinflation.

+2 The recovery of Germany, 1924-29

-Causes and effects of hyperinflation. - The work of Stresemann.
-Rentenmark, Dawes and Young Plan, US loans and the recovery of the German economy.
-Successes abroad - League of Nations, Locarno Treaties and Kellogg-Briand Pact. - Hitler and the German Workers' Party.
-Changes to the party 1920-22.
-Causes, events and results of Munich Putsch, 1923.
-Reorganisation of the Party 1924-28.
-Impact of Wall Street Crash.
+The work of Stresemann.
+Rentenmark, Dawes and Young Plans, US loans and the recovery of the German economy.
+Successes abroad - League of Nations, Locarno Treaties and Kellogg-Briand Pact.

+3 The rise of Hitler and the Nazis to January 1933

+Hitler and the German Workers' Party.
+Changes to the party (1920-22).
+Causes, events and results of Munich Putsch, (1923).

+Reorganisation of the Party (1924-28).
+Impact of the Great Depression.
 Nazi methods to win support.
+The role of the SA.
+Events of 1932 to January 1933, including the role of von Papen, von Schleicher and von Hindenburg.

+4 Nazi Germany 1933-39

-Goebbels and propaganda and the work of the SA.
-Events of 1932 to January 1933 including the role of von Papen, von Schleicher and von Hindenburg. - Setting up the Nazi dictatorship through the Reichstag Fire, Enabling Act, Night of the Long Knives, the police state, censorship and propaganda.
-Nazi policies towards women, the young, the Churches and the Jews.
-Policies to reduce unemployment.
-The Labour Service, the Labour Front and Strength Through Joy. - Nazi policies towards the Jews including ghettos, death squads and the Final Solution.
-The changing role of women, 'total war', rationing and the effects of allied bombing.
-The growth of opposition to Hitler including the Edelweiss Pirates, the White Rose Group and the Stauffenberg Plot.
-Defeat and Hitler's death.
+Setting up the Nazi dictatorship through the Reichstag Fire, Enabling Act, Night of the Long Knives and Hitler as Führer.
+The methods of Nazi control and the extent to which they were successful, including the police state, censorship and propaganda.
+Nazi policies towards education, women, the young, the Churches and their impact.
+Nazi racial policies and increasing persecution of Jews.
+Policies to reduce unemployment and their impact.
+The Labour Service, the Labour Front and Strength Through Joy.

+5 Germany and the occupied territories during the Second World War

+Nazi policies towards the Jews, including ghettos, death squads and the Final Solution.
+The Home Front, including changing role of women, 'total war', rationing and the effects of allied bombing.
+The growth of opposition to Hitler, including the Edelweiss Pirates, the White Rose Group and the July Bomb Plot (1944).
+Hitler's death and the end of the Third Reich.

-Unit 9: A divided union: Civil rights in the USA, 1945-74
+Depth Study: Choice 7: A divided union: civil rights in the USA, 1945-74

-- McCarthyism and the Red Scare - Civil rights in the 1950s - The impact of Martin Luther King and of Black Power - Protest movements: students, women, anti-Vietnam - Nixon and Watergate - Reasons for the Red Scare including the Cold War 1945-50, Hiss and Rosenberg cases, the FBI, the HUAC and the Hollywood Ten.
+1 The Red Scare and McCarthyism

+Reasons for the Red Scare, including the Cold War (1945-50), Hiss and Rosenberg cases, the FBI, the HUAC and the Hollywood Ten.
 Methods used by McCarthy and the growth of opposition.
-Reasons for the downfall.
-Overall impact of McCarthyism on the USA. - Segregation and discrimination.
-The work of the Supreme Court.
-Key events and importance of Brown versus Topeka (1954), Montgomery Bus Boycott (1955) and Little Rock 1957.
+Reasons for his downfall.
+Overall impact of McCarthyism on the USA.